smartin88/smartin88/README.md

 ###
 ### 🙋‍♂️ About me

 Hi there! 👋 My name is Shaun and I am a Full Stack Developer from Berlin, Germany.
-I'm particularly experienced in the Javascript ecosystem and I am passionate about writing clean, modular code to make beautiful, functional applications.
 ###
 ### 🛠 Previous work